santosh0787/consul_terraform_example/README.md

 # Azure with consul and terraform example

-This is to provide small example to create infrastructure on Azure with terraform by reading variables from Consul and saving its state in Consul.
+This is to provide small example to create infrastructure on Azure with terraform by reading variables from Consul and saving terraform state in Consul.

 We are using Consul as key/value store only.
 In this example we will create an empty availabilty set in azure.